containers/nri-plugins/docs/policy/cpu-allocator.md

 CRI Resource Manager has a separate CPU allocator component that helps policies make educated allocation of CPU cores for workloads.
-Currently all policies except for [static-pools](static-pools.md) utilize the built-in CPU allocator.
+Currently all policies utilize the built-in CPU allocator.
 See policy specific documentation for more details.

 ## Topology Based Allocation